Sevenoaks is a Town in the county of Kent.

 There are great places to visit near Sevenoaks including some great towns, historic buildings, beaches, parks, museums, castles, shopping centres, cities, ruins, country parks, lakes, coastal parks and airports.

-The area around Sevenoaks boasts some of the best towns including Faversham, Broadstairs, St Peter's, Ramsgate, Chatham, Margate, and Dover.
+Sevenoaks's best nearby towns can be found at Faversham, Broadstairs, St Peter's, Ramsgate, Chatham, Margate, and Dover.

 Nuckell's Alsmshouses, The Old Curiosity Shop, The Palace Cinema, Clock Tower Broadstairs, The Look Out House, Bleak House, and Home for Smack Boys are some of Sevenoaks best historic buildings to visit near Sevenoaks.

-Victoria Gardens is a great place to visit close to Sevenoaks if you like parks.
+Tonbridge Castle is a great place to visit close to Sevenoaks if you like ruins.

-There are a number of country parks near Sevenoaks including Haysden Country Park, and Barton's Point Coastal Park.
+There are a several good country parks in the Sevenoaks area like Haysden Country Park, and Barton's Point Coastal Park.

 Places near Sevenoaks feature a number of interesting coastal parks including Barton's Point Coastal Park.